Investigating Average Full Stack Developer Salaries – Do They Even Matter?

 Lastly, we used Stack Overflow’s tool, which uses data from their 2018 developer survey, to calculate the salary for full-stack developers in the same 9 countries.
 The filters were 5 years of experience + Bachelor’s degree.
 We divided annual salary numbers by 2080 (number of hours in a standard work year) to reach hourly rates:

 According to Freelancer and Stack Overflow, the highest rates are in Germany.
 If you look at UpWork – UK has the highest salary estimated, followed by Ukraine.
+Of course, there are a lot of other alternatives to Upwork with different salary statistics you can refer to.

 In all reality, only one source offers data collected in true scientific way – the Stack Overflow calculator, which unfortunately doesn’t have rates for Ukraine (it only calculates rates for 13 countries).